drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### Aligning priorities: The last word on team communication

 Transparency is crucial when working remotely.
-If you’re unsure about task prioritisation, consult your manager for guidance.
+If you’re unsure about task prioritization, consult your manager for guidance.
 Keep your team in the loop about your weekly capacity and clearly state what can be realistically achieved.
-This involves being explicit when tasks need to be deprioritised or dropped.
+This involves being explicit when tasks need to be deprioritized or dropped.
 Be aware of who's waiting for what, and manage expectations accordingly.
 Remember, capturing context and decisions in shared documents is a game changer for delivering quality results predictably.
 Knowing how to manage and communicate about priorities doesn't just make you a disciplined individual but a dependable team member.

 Organizational management is not just a personal productivity hack; it's a professional requirement in the remote work landscape.
 And your time is irreplaceable, so "Don't just count the hours.
 Make the hours count!"